Dancheong: History

 Since the Three Kingdoms era, the Korean Dancheong patterns have developed its own distinctive Korean characteristics, from tomb murals into wooden architecture.
 The earliest example of Dancheong was found on a mural in an ancient tomb built in 357 AD during Goguryeo.
 The Dancheong can also be seen today in the Goguryeo Tomb Complexes, Tomb of the General, and other Goguryeo structures across North Korea and Northeastern China.
 In Silla, the Dancheong was even used on commoner's homes.
 The Dancheong has also been recorded in ancient documents, such as the Samguk sagi and the Samguk yusa.
 The use of Buddhism as national religion contributed to the development of Dancheong.

 In the 12th century a document titled Goryeo Do-Kyung (高麗圖經) which literally means "Illustrated Account of Goryeo" (918-1392), the Chinese author Xu Jing described the luxurious dancheong on the places at that time.
 Goryeo Do-Kyung illustrates the dancheong in detail that the handrail was painted in red and decorated with vine-flowers.
 The colouring and patterns were very vivid, so that the palace stood out among other royal palaces.
 There are several examples of the dancheong from the Goryeo period such as Josadang (조사당) of Buseoksa Temple in Yeongju, Geukrakjeon (극락전) at Bongjeongsa Temple in Andong, and Daeungjeon (대웅전) of Sudeoksa Temple in Yesan.

-Since the Joseon dynasty, the Dancheong was greatly developed and began to diversified further, featuring various patterns and the use of more profuse colours.
+Since the Joseon dynasty, the Dancheong was greatly developed and began to diversify further, featuring various patterns and the use of more profuse colours.
 The Joseon era dancheon usually uses green as the basic background while elaborate patterns of contrasting colour are then painted over it.
-Those patterns are inspired by plants, especially the lotus flower, which directly connect the Dancheong to buddhism.
+Those patterns are inspired by plants, especially the lotus flower, which directly connect the Dancheong to Buddhism.

-Types of Dancheong
+Types

 The system of patterns is categorized into four different types based on the structural characteristics and positions within the decorative composition.
 The four types include: